 Subclass of: E72 Legal Object

 E92 Spacetime Volume

 Superclass of: E19 Physical Object

-E24 Physical Man-Made Thing
+- E24 Physical Human-Made Thing

 E26 Physical Feature

+Superclass of: E19 Physical Object E24 Physical Human-Made Thi

-Scope Note: This class comprises all persistent physical items with a relatively stable form, man-made or natural.
+Scope Note: This class comprises all persistent physical items with a relatively stable form, human-made or natural.

-Depending on the existence of natural boundaries of such things, the CRM distinguishes the instances of E19 Physical Object from instances of E26 Physical Feature, such as holes, rivers, pieces of land etc. Most instances of E19 Physical Object can be moved (if not too heavy), whereas features are integral to the surrounding matter.
+Depending on the existence of natural boundaries of such things, the CIDOC CRM distinguishes the instances of E19 Physical Object from instances of E26 Physical Feature, such as holes, rivers, pieces of land etc. Most instances of E19 Physical Object can be moved (if not too heavy), whereas features are integral to the surrounding matter.